simon-ritchie/apysc/docstring_markdowns/apysc/_display/polyline.md

 ### `_set_x_and_y_with_minimum_point` method docstring

-Set an initial x and y properties coordinate with a minimum point.
+Set an x and y properties coordinate with a minimum point.